Home

 Get the picture? :-)

-To give you some idea of the variety in store-bought dragon kites, here's a few names of currently available kites.
-All in alphabetical order, because I'm an orderly kind of guy...
+To give you some idea of the variety in store-bought dragon kites, here are a few names of kites that were available at this writing.
+They are all in alphabetical order, because I'm an orderly kind of guy:

 • Alien